yaxley-peaks/blog/src/syncope2/index.md

 layout: base.liquid
 tags: post
 ptitle: "Schwa Syncope: 2"
-title: "Hindi speakers keep messing up their schwas"
+title: "More about Schwas in Hindi"
 ---

 11/11/2024

+# Schwa deletion in Hindi is so pervasive, people don't notice when you are not supposed to drop them.

+(You should also read [this previous post](/syncope))

-(You can hover over Devanagari words for meaning.)
+(You can hover over Devanagari words for a brief definiton.)

 I have been repeatedly listening to Heeramandi's rendition of Sakal Ban on Apple music for a while now because I really like it.